karenli6/showerthoughts/README.md

 ## Ideas

+- (suggested by Peggy) add control to allow user to control "strength" of partitioning? is there a way to have the NLP make it "easier" or "harder" to group/draw connections between thoughts? adds to the "things in between" idea of the exhibit and also the physical outside of the showerthoughts room

 - create separate page for input form? maybe have the graph zoom waayyy out and then show the form on a separate space-y page either on command or after a set period of time; the zoom goes back in when the form is submitted and a new thought is added to the graph
 - add `onHover` on cluster to fit-to-screen (basically zoom into the group of nodes); to keep this action separate from the node labelling,